mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 myTemplate, err := template.New("template name").Parse(content)
 ```

-If it is desired to avoid checking for errors and panic if there is one,
+To avoid the need to check for errors and panic if there is one,
 pass the result of calling `New` and `Parse` to `template.Must`.
 For example,